arosnews/arosnews.github.io/_posts/2024-07-30-OWB-axrt-linux.md

 ![axrt5](/assets/img/axrt5.png)

-You can now start Oddysey Web Browser by clicking on **StartOWB**.
+You can now start Odyssey Web Browser by clicking on **StartOWB**.
 Note that the first startup of OWB takes longer than usual, as fonts are initialized during this time.

 ![axrt6](/assets/img/axrt6.png)